Skip to main content

 • Work less but maintain your current income and lifestyle by drawing on some of your super savings.

 • For a transition to retirement account there is an upper limit to how much you can withdraw each year.
-Learn more about preservation age.

-• At the age of 65 a transition to retirement account will automatically convert into an account-based pension.
+• At the age of 65 your transition to retirement account will automatically convert into an account-based pension.
 This account has tax-free income payments and investment returns and has no upper limit to withdrawals.

 Who is this account suitable for?